cuongpiger/cluster-api/docs/book/src/user/quick-start.md

 Depending on the infrastructure provider you are planning to use, some additional prerequisites should be satisfied before getting started with Cluster API.
 See below for the expected settings for common providers.

-{{#tabs name:"tab-installation-infrastructure" tabs:"AWS,Azure,CloudStack,DigitalOcean,Docker,Equinix Metal,GCP,Hetzner,IBM Cloud,KubeKey,KubeVirt,Metal3,Nutanix,OCI,OpenStack,Outscale,Proxmox,VCD,vcluster,Virtink,vSphere"}}
+{{#tabs name:"tab-installation-infrastructure" tabs:"AWS,Azure,CloudStack,DigitalOcean,Docker,Equinix Metal,GCP,Hetzner,Hivelocity,IBM Cloud,K0smotron,KubeKey,KubeVirt,Metal3,Nutanix,OCI,OpenStack,Outscale,Proxmox,VCD,vcluster,Virtink,vSphere"}}
 {{#tab AWS}}

 Download the latest binary of `clusterawsadm` from the [AWS provider releases].
 The [clusterawsadm] command line utility assists with identity and access management (IAM) for [Cluster API Provider AWS][capa].